Astrophysics Research & Education

-Hello there!
-I am currently a postdoc at the University of Maryland, College Park and NASA's Goddard Space Flight Center (GSFC).
-My primary work supports the Roman Galactic Exoplanet Survey (RGES) Project Infrastructure Team (PIT).
+Hello!
+I am a postdoc researcher at the University of Maryland, College Park and NASA's Goddard Space Flight Center (GSFC).
+My primary work supports the Roman Galactic Exoplanet Survey (RGES).
 The Roman Space Telescope is the next NASA flagship mission to launch no later than Spring 2027.
-Roman will conduct the Galactic Bulge Time Domain Survey (GBTDS), which is expected to discover thousands of new objects like exoplanets, free-floating planets, isolated black holes, neutron stars and more through the gravitational microlensing technique!
 I have also worked on several instrumentation projects at the Keck Observatory and have been a collaborator in the UCLA Galactic Center Group.

 I have a passion for teaching and also love participating in scientific Outreach opportunities.
 I believe every scientist has a duty to broaden and strengthen science literacy worldwide.